ryuuart/long-nguyen-portfolio-2024/web/site/src/content/portfolio/gozova.md

 ---

 My role at Gozova, in a collaborative effort with the designer, involved developing, enhancing, and implementing some UI/UX solutions.
 I developed one React Native screen to track and rate delivery driver performance.
 I constructed an entire storage website to reduce burdens on the storage sales team.
 I enhanced the current website implementation to match more closely with Gozova's new brand.
 Next, I developed a blog website to increase our SEO ratings.
 I lastly designed and implemented a UX solution to enhance opportunities in the checkout experience.
 The main goal was to both provide the marketing team data and enable a safer checkout experience.

+## Technologies Used

+- React
+- Gatsby
+- Bootstrap
+- React Native
+- Expo

+## Challenges

+Gozova's codebase had been operating for years with some tech debt.
+The front end is loosely documented, but is based on Bootstrap, Gatsby, and React depending on service.
+Since Gozova needed to scale its front-end some more with new UX focus, refactoring and mitigating tech debt would be key.

+## Approach

+My approach to refactoring was to chunk and break up components to further be composable and re-usable.
+Then, I would do the same for the CSS styling.

+This came with some hiccups.
+Bootstrap and older CSS styles would collide with each other in specificity and cascade.
+Also, some components were built for single use, but now need to be scaled to be reusable.
+This makes refactoring about understanding pain points first.

+I decided to focus on refactoring while ensuring there were no visible changes.
+I would reimplement styles and components.
+When I can guarantee that my changes wouldn't break existing code, I would build and extend features regularly.

+One problem I didn't expect was working with older dependencies.
+Since front-end tech moves quickly, documentation and resources for older versions would be buried.
+As I implemented more changes and features to the codebase, the first approach I found wouldn't be sufficient.
+I had to measure them under a criteria and ensure it would be compatible with the codebase.

+I experimented and tried to update the dependencies.
+It was a mistake.
+Everything broke.
+I learned that updating software dependencies isn't the same as updating software as an end user.
+Dependencies and versions matter deeply.
+I learned about the significance of semantic versioning and why updating major versions is closer to a migration than update.
+I realized that it's fine keeping things older versions as long as the code works, delivers value, and is stable.

+After keeping these concerns in mind and refactoring the codebase, implementing front end features were straightforward.
+I translated UX design into implementation.

+## Reflection

+It was my first time working with an established codebase and team at Gozova.
+Not only did I have to implement new features, but I had to ensure that my personal coding beliefs and styles melded with the team.
+There were times where I wondered why we didn't use the latest and "greatest" new technologies.
+I learned the importance of stability and focus.
+New technologies don't always translate to better productivity.
+There were costs in adopting new things just because.
+I realized that tempering an existing codebase and building features with what I had on hand turned out to be extremely productive.
+I learned that working in an established codebase meant having consideration for others.
+I enjoyed not only writing new features, but also bettering the quality of the codebase for the team.